BradleyA/markit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: [enter command] - [Feature request - enter brief description]
+title: Feature request - [Feature request - enter brief description]
 labels: new command/service
 assignees: BradleyA